MGoldstein18/partners/README.md

 2. Created a user model which, at this stage, contains only the username, password and arrays for partner requests sent, received and approved.
 3. Created a controller file and added function for create a user, send and approve partner requests
 4. Routes have been added and functions have been tested using Postman
+5. Added 2F authentication to sign up function in backend

 ## What we are doing next:
-1. 2F authentication
-2. Start on the front end - Home page, sign up, log in, send/receive requests
+1. Start on the front end - Home page, sign up, log in, send/receive requests
-3. Additional details for each user profile
+2. Additional details for each user profile
-4. Connection to courses
+3. Connection to courses